berntf/otwo/ServerInstallTestnet.md

 ssh -p[your_sshd_port] [your_username]@[your_server_ip-address]

 mkdir .ssh
-chmod 700 .ssh
+chmod 700 .ssh/
+chown [your_username]:[your_username] .ssh/
 vi .ssh/authorized_keys
 ```

 Now paste the contents of your clipboard holding the id_rsa.pub to this file and exit vi by hitting ESC and then typing :wq (and hitting ENTER afterwards)

-By default SSH allows public key authentication, let's make sure it does:
+19. By default SSH allows PublicKey Authentication but let's make sure it does:

 ```
 sudo vi /etc/ssh/sshd_config